 Note: Once the “Welcome email” is sent to Lead/Contact, further all steps to complete the marketing cloud life cycle is via Automation Studio.
 Here the assumption is that the ‘Privacy Site URL’ of Lead/Contact has been populated in the Local Data Extension.

 5. After syncing the SDE i.e. ‘Contact_Salesforce’, the records will be populated with the current consent dates & Privacy SIte URL from CRM.

 6. Create a Local Data Extension DE and make sure that all fields which are available in the Sync DE are already created.
 In this case, consider ‘ General email List DE’.
 Currently, there are no records as the Sync process is not completed.
 Now make sure to sync this DE with our Synchronized DE.

 7. To sync this DE, write a Query Activity in the Automation Studio and keep it on an Update basis.
-Once Activity is saved, the user can run it in real-time.
+Once the Activity is saved, the user can run it in real-time.

-8. Users can automate this query by creating a schedule in the Automation studio which is available under the Automations tab.
+8. Users can automate this query by creating a schedule in the Automation studio which is available under the Automation tab.
 Users can set this on an hourly basis which is the minimum value one can set.

 9. To send an email to the Contacts belonging to ‘General email List DE’ first create an Email Template under Email Studio.
 In the email template, the user needs to make sure to embed the ‘Privacy Site URL’ in the footer section.
-This URL will allow the contact to manage their own consents using the Self-Service Portal (Cloud Compliance).
+This URL will allow the contact to manage their own consent using the Self-Service Portal (Cloud Compliance).
 Users need to create different Email Templates based on their Purposes.